christianityorigins/website/blog/_posts/2018-08-11-christianity-slave-morality.md

 The Three-Caste Biological Model of Europeans: Europeans are made up of three ethnicities: Neolithic (The Worker Caste), Aryan (The Ruling Caste: Yamnaya, Corded Ware), and Alpine (hunter-gatherers).

 The Alpines are the conquered, absorbed, or eradicated populations over whom the Farmers first expanded, and over whom the Aryans then established dominion.
-A subset of the Alpines are the Borreby subrace.
-The Borrey sub-race is a hyper-domesticated offshot of an already domesticated sub-race.
+They were subjected to domestication by both the Farmers and Aryans through feudal systems and religion.
+A subset of the Alpine subrace is called the Borreby subrace.
+The Borreby sub-race is a hyper-domesticated offshot of an already domesticated (Alpine) sub-race.
+Esentially, the European elite domesticated the peasants in the same way they domesticated livestock (eg. dogs from wolves, and pigs from wild boars).

 Traits of domestication syndrome: